ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## Retrieval of Updated Keying Material {#update-keys}

-When any of the following happens, a node must stop using the owned group keying material to protect outgoing messages, and should stop using it to decrypt and verify incoming messages.
+When any of the following happens, a node MUST stop using the owned group keying material to protect outgoing messages, and SHOULD stop using it to decrypt and verify incoming messages.

 * Upon expiration of the keying material, according to what indicated by the KDC with the 'exp' parameter in a Joining Response, or to a pre-configured value.